tajakobsen/roving-tabindex-element-list/README.md

 // congratulations, you can now use arrow keys + HOME + END to move between the elements in the list
 ```

-## Altering behaviour with Plugins
+## Altering behaviour with plugins

 ```javascript
 const plugin = {